trek/broccoli-tar/README.md

-# broccoli-tar
+# broccoli-zip

-Broccoli tar takes a tree passed from another broccoli plugin and creates a gzipped tar archive containing those files.
+Broccoli zip takes a tree passed from another broccoli plugin and creates a zip archive containing those files.

+### Dependencies

+- `zip` executable, for now

+### Usage

 You can supply an optional archive name.
-The default is `'archive.tar.gz'`:
+The default is `'archive.zip'`:

 ```javascript
 /*